What is HTTP 402? How PEAC uses 402 for agent payments

-The History of HTTP 402
+The history of HTTP 402

-HTTP 402 defined in RFC 2068, marked as “reserved for future use” for digital payments
+- 1997.
+HTTP 402 defined in RFC 2068, marked as "reserved for future use" for digital payments.

-Why HTTP 402 Matters Now
+Why HTTP 402 matters now

 The rise of AI agents changes everything.
 Unlike human users who can navigate payment forms, AI agents need machine-readable payment signals.

-HTTP 402 unambiguously signals “payment required”
+- Clear signal.
+HTTP 402 unambiguously signals "payment required".

-Receipt proving payment occurred
+- Proof of payment.
+Receipt proving payment occurred.

-How PEAC Uses HTTP 402
+How PEAC uses HTTP 402

 PEAC Protocol builds on HTTP 402 with additional structure for AI access control, payments, and receipts.
 When a PEAC-enabled endpoint receives a request without valid payment: